phamstel/study-time-eda/README.md

   - Handled missing or inconsistent data where necessary
   - Added 'Focus' column to differentiate between the different courses, lectures and club stuff
   - Added 'Break Duration' column to analyze break related things
+  - Added 'Time of Day' column, classified by morning, afternoon, and evening

 All EDA and visualizations are based on the clean dataset.